 Colour Minx, Pattern Zealot, Font Fiend, Corny Punster

 Colour and pattern design are the fire in my belly.
-My inspiration is extremely eclectic and dynamic, drawn most immediately from the patterns and palettes I encounter on my walks — both in urban travels and in the Tasmanian wilderness.
-I like to recall the colour and patterns of South Africa, where I grew up on a flower farm, blending these with an interest in sacred geometry, art of the Fauvist and early Cubist periods, Mid-Century design, and a particular appreciation for mind puzzles and corny puns.
+My inspiration is extremely eclectic, drawn most immediately from the patterns and palettes I encounter on my walks — both in urban travels and in the Tasmanian wilderness.
+I like to recall the colours and patterns of South Africa, where I grew up on a flower farm, blending these with an interest in sacred geometry, art of the Fauvist and early Cubist periods, Mid-Century design, and a particular appreciation for mind puzzles and corny puns.